rohinibarla/gvp-2020/notes/class-0110/README.md

 + Summary of so far.
 + Github education package.
 + Parrots Training story retold.
++ Fork the visual-presentation and experiment.
-+ Tree questions of students, followed by open Q&A.
++ Three questions of students, followed by open Q&A.

 ---